logisim-evolution/logisim-evolution/docs/test_vector.md

 2. Load and parse the test vector file
 3. Run all tests (respecting sequential execution rules)
 4. Print results showing passed and failed tests
+5. Exit with status code 0 on success, non-zero on failure

 ## Backward Compatibility